Basic Training

 Name = Service Member’s Name: Personal full name, including middle name or initial per the USPS and DOD

-Mail MUST be addressed to an actual person or it won’t be delivered.
+When you ship to Military addresses, mail MUST be addressed to an actual person or it won’t be delivered.
 Soldier, Any Service Member, etc. is not allowed and won’t be delivered for security reasons.
 Rank/grade/rating should be skipped if sending to a DPO (example: CPT for Captain).

 Address